USi-IPEM/Demo-Cell-Classification/README.md

   - 28: conv2
   - 29: conv3

-  Higher the number, faster the speed.
+ The Higher the number, the faster the speed.
 The range goes from 300 to 950 in values.

 ###### Flag:
 - 561: Flag_grip
   - 0: Open
   - 1: Close